Salllym/VBA-Challenge/README.md

   * The total stock volume of the stock.

-**Note:** Make sure to use conditional formatting that will highlight positive change in green and negative change in red.

-## Bonus

-Add functionality to your script to return the stock with the "Greatest % increase", "Greatest % decrease", and "Greatest total volume".
+Functionality was added to the script to return the stock with the "Greatest % increase", "Greatest % decrease", and "Greatest total volume".

-Make the appropriate adjustments to your VBA script to allow it to run on every worksheet (that is, every year) just by running the VBA script once.
+Appropriate adjustments were made to the VBA script to allow it to run on every worksheet (that is, every year) just by running the VBA script once.